Hardboiled: Relation to noir fiction

 Hardboiled writing is also associated with "noir fiction".
 Eddie Duggan discusses the similarities and differences between the two related forms in his 1999 article on pulp writer Cornell Woolrich.
 In his full-length study of David Goodis, Jay Gertzman notes: "The best definition of hard boiled I know is that of critic Eddie Duggan.
 In noir, the primary focus is interior: psychic imbalance leading to self-hatred, aggression, sociopathy, or a compulsion to control those with whom one shares experiences.
 By contrast, hard boiled 'paints a backdrop of institutionalized social corruption'".

+Resurgence

+Since the 1980s, the stock character of the hardboiled detective has undergone a revival due in part to the popularity of Neo-noir movies like Chinatown, Dead Men Don't Wear Plaid, Dirty Harry, Nighthawks, and L.A.
+Confidential.
+Eddie Valiant from Who Framed Roger Rabbit, Ace Hart from Dog City, Sam & Max, Nick Valentine from Fallout 4, and Velda Girl Detective all embody and sometimes parody the trope.